Data Orchestration: Definition, Parts, Examples, and Benefits

 The 4 parts of data orchestration

-The data orchestration process consists of four parts: preparation, transformation, cleansing, syncing.
+The data orchestration process consists of four parts: 1. preparation, 2. transformation, 3. cleansing, and 4. syncing.

 - Preparation includes performing checks for integrity and correctness, applying labels and designations, or enriching new third-party data with existing data sets.